horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 There are at [https://bitnodes.io](least 10,000 Bitcoin nodes) powering the Bitcoin network at any given time.
 The nodes are spread around the world.
 All working for keeping Bitcoin network accessible and running 24/7.

 Anyone can set up a node without much effort.
 The node doesn't require any maintenance and can even operate on an old computer.

-Cumulatively, the nodes guarantee decentralization, availability, and security of the Bitcoin network.

 - As long as at least one node is online, the Bitcoin network will remain accessible for transactions.